CalcKit

 - What it means

-- Expected volume does not cover fixed costs at this margin and discount level.
-Read this together with Recommended price ($83) to see what is driving the result.
+- The price covers fixed costs at the expected monthly volume.
+Read this together with Recommended price ($80) to see what is driving the result.

 - Why it matters